 The ACT's Sustainable Energy Policy focuses on clean energy.
-The ACT is on track for 100% renewable electricity (PDF 1.0 MB) target in 2020.
+The ACT met its 100% renewable electricity (PDF 1.0 MB) target in 2020.
 Renewable energy development also positions the Territory at the forefront of the 21st Century sustainable knowledge economy.
 You can find out more about our renewable energy program in this short video.

-The ACT's renewable electricity target is the most ambitious renewable electricity target in Australia.
-It will deliver nearly all of the greenhouse gas emission reduction needed for the ACT to reach its nation-leading target of a 40 per cent reduction on 1990 levels by 2020.
+The ACT's 100% renewable electricity target was the most ambitious renewable electricity target in Australia.
+It delivers nearly all of the greenhouse gas emission reduction needed for the ACT to reach its nation-leading target of a 40 per cent reduction on 1990 levels by 2020.
 Tasmania is the only other Australian State or Territory to achieve 100% renewable electricity to date.

 Renewable electricity supported through the ACT's large feed-in tariff scheme

-The output comes from ten different wind and solar farms in the ACT, NSW, Victoria and South Australia that were awarded large feed-in tariff entitlements through a series of innovative reverse auctions conducted by the ACT Government between 2012 and 2020.
+The output comes from 11 different wind and solar farms in the ACT, NSW, Victoria and South Australia that were awarded large feed-in tariff entitlements through a series of innovative reverse auctions conducted by the ACT Government between 2012 and 2020.
 An additional 2 windfarms are currently in development following the renewables auction held in 2020 and are scheduled to become operational in 2022 and 2024.